Our Holiday Dinners for February - 1921

 A tulip luncheon or dinner—the tulip being the February flower—would be most attractive, while a birthday dinner to celebrate all the famous people born in this month is unique and full of possibilities for unusual entertainment.

 The tulip dinner is a change from the usual hearts that one associates with February entertaining.
-The centerpiece could most appropriately be a large vari-colored tulip made of crepe paper over a cardboard foundation made to hold favors.
-The color of the tulips should be chosen to blend with the color scheme of the dining-room or may be of variegated colors with red, yellow or purple ribbons leading to each place.
+The centerpiece is a sizeable varicolored tulip made of crepe paper over a cardboard foundation made to hold favors.
+The color of the tulips should be chosen to blend with the color scheme of the dining room or variegated colors with red, yellow, or purple ribbons leading to each place.

 Name cards fastened to small crepe paper tulips on wire standards mark each guest's place and provide attractive favors.
 Glass candlesticks with tulip shades add to the attractiveness of the table.
 Keep the red and yellow color scheme as far as possible in the menu.

-The salad might appropriately be jellied tomato and celery molded in small forms and garnished with golden colored mayonnaise or yolk of hard boiled egg rubbed through a strainer.
+The salad may be jellied tomato and celery molded in small forms and garnished with golden-colored mayonnaise or the yolk of a hard-boiled egg rubbed through a strainer.

-For dessert ice cream in small cases or tiny flower pots with a crepe paper tulip stuck in each pot.
+For dessert, ice cream in small cases or tiny flower pots with a crepe paper tulip stuck in each jar.

 St.Valentine's Day